-As a collaborative effort of the Center for Russian and East European Studies (REES) and the Asian Studies Center (ASC), the Central Eurasia Initiative furthers Pitt’s significant academic programming focused on this vast and diverse region that connects East Europe to West Asia through the Middle East and the former Soviet republics of Central Asia.
+As a collaborative effort of the Center for Russian, East European and Eurasian Studies (REEES) and the Asian Studies Center (ASC), the Central Eurasia Initiative furthers Pitt’s significant academic programming focused on this vast and diverse region that connects East Europe to West Asia through the Middle East and the former Soviet republics of Central Asia.

 With an emphasis on trans-regional linkages, the Centers’ Eurasian focus supports Pitt faculty and student engagement with a region that has been both a heartland and a frontier for worldwide processes.
 In the past, Silk Road cities were simultaneously nodes for epidemics and human mobility, for geopolitical rivalries and peaceful exchange, whether commercial, cultural or technological.
 Today, rapidly developing countries in the region are sites for competing plans of integration at a time when China, India, Russia, the EU, and the United States vie over large-scale infrastructure projects to link the region’s vast resources to trans-regional supply chains.
 Central Eurasia is also critical for making sense of global issues in migration, security and human rights, while it continues to make visible the diversity of Muslim communities.
 As such, Pitt’s increased emphasis on Central Eurasia will be equally relevant to faculty and students in the Dietrich School of Arts and Sciences, the Swanson School of Engineering, the Katz School of Business, the Graduate School of Public and International Affairs, the School of Law, the University Center for International Studies, and other academic units.